slackhq/moshi-gson-interop/README.md

     to stream data directly.
   * Streaming from Gson to Moshi will, however, be degraded as Gson has no equivalent streaming APIs to Moshi's `nextSource()` or `valueSink()` APIs.
-This means that it must either decode the entire source into an intermediary blob (i.e. a Map, List, etc) first when reading or encode the entire value into a json String first when writing.
+This means that it must either decode the entire source into an intermediary object (i.e. a Map, List, etc) first when reading or encode the entire value into a JSON String first when writing.

 License